reframejs/reframe/readme.md

-For more specific stack requirements you can use [a community starter](https://github.com/topics/reframe-starter) or you can assemble ssr-coin and/or Wildcard into a custom stack yourself.
+For more specific stack requirements you can use [a community starter](https://github.com/topics/reframe-starter) or you can assemble ssr-coin and/or Wildcard jnto a custom stack yourself.
 (Our libraries can be used individually and independently of each other.)

 <br/>